Information and services for employers

 Apprenticeship funding is divided into Levy and Non-Levy employers.
 Non-Levy employers are usually Small-Medium Employers (SMEs).
 Levy employers have an annual payroll of over £3 million.

-If your business has payroll less that £3 million, fewer than 50 employees and you’re not part of a larger group of companies, you will not have to make any contribution for apprentices aged 16 to 18.
+If your business has a payroll of less than £3 million, fewer than 50 employees and you’re not part of a larger group of companies, you will not have to make any contribution for apprentices aged 16 to 18.

 How much do apprentices earn?